Bergx2/BuchISY/README.md

   logs\
 ```

-## Upgrading to v2.0
+## Upgrading

+### From v2.0 to v2.1

+**Good news:** v2.1 is a **non-breaking update** with bug fixes and UI improvements.
+Simply download the latest version and replace your existing installation.
+All your data remains compatible.

-### From v1.x to v2.0
+### From v1.x to v2.0+

 **Important Notes:**
-- v2.0 uses SQLite database instead of CSV as primary storage
+- v2.0+ uses SQLite database instead of CSV as primary storage
 - Old CSV files are backward compatible and can be read
-- Start fresh with v2.0 (recommended) or manually import old invoices
+- Start fresh with v2.0+ (recommended) or manually import old invoices

 **Migration Options:**

 **Option 1: Fresh Start (Recommended)**
-1. Install v2.0
+1. Install v2.1
 2. Start adding new invoices
 3. Old CSV files remain accessible for reference